 CFO Weekly is Proud of Our Stevie® Gold Award for Best Podcast, But the Best is Yet to Come

 Megan and the CFO Weekly team work really hard on the podcast, and we're absolutely honored knowing that our work is being recognized.
 But consider this: the first episode of the "Best Business Podcast" was released just four months ago.

 Then there's this one: "Anything Can Be Improved".
 That's true of our employee engagement initiatives, the care we offer our clients and even the experience we offer our website visitors.

 It's certainly true of our award-winning business podcast for finance leaders.

 “We’re here to not only provide top outsourced accounting solutions to our clients, but to go above-and-beyond to give our audience the content they need to thrive and gain success as they lead accounting teams coast to coast.
 Our small part of that success is what drives us, and I am #PersonivProud to be engaged in this work,” Adams said.

-We're so proud of how far we've come with CFO Weekly.
+We're so proud of our gold award from the Stevie® 2020 International Awards, and of course, how far we've come with the best accounting/business podcast CFO Weekly.
 We hope you'll tune in to see how far we go.